dmijatovic/svelte-training/demos/smui-demo/README.md

 This SMUI demo is based on the original example from [Hunter Perin](https://github.com/hperrin/svelte-material-ui).

+`NOTE!
+This repo does not work with LERNA hoisting the dependencies.`

 ## Changes

 The following changes were made during experiementation.